 ARTICLES

-Sapporo to New Chitose Airport: Train vs. Bus – Which is Better?
-A Comparison
+Sapporo to New Chitose Airport (2026 Guide): Train vs. Bus – Which is Better?

-When traveling from Sapporo city to New Chitose Airport, which is more convenient: the JR Rapid Airport train or the airport shuttle bus?
-With recent changes like fare hikes, service reductions, and additions, the airport access situation has evolved.
+When traveling from Sapporo City to New Chitose Airport, which is more convenient: the JR Rapid Airport train or the Airport Limousine Bus?
+With recent changes like fare increases, service reductions, and additions, the airport access situation has shifted.
 We've compared the time and fares from Sapporo to New Chitose Airport to find out which option offers the best value.

 The JR "Airport" Train: Frequent and Convenient